 Menu Toggle Software

-Controlled Environment Horticulture Prescriptive Requirements for Space Conditioning Systems
+Controlled Environment Horticulture: Space Conditioning Systems for Indoor CEH

 Measure Overview

-This proposed measure would establish mandatory sizing requirements and controls requirements for space conditioning systems providing heating, cooling, and dehumidification to support plant growth in Controlled Environment Horticulture (CEH) spaces and would prescriptively require these systems meet key functional and performance metrics.
+This proposed measure would establish mandatory sizing requirements and controls requirements for space conditioning systems providing heating, cooling, and dehumidification to support plant growth in CEH indoor growing spaces and would prescriptively require these systems meet key functional and performance metrics.

-The mandatory sizing requirement would require the submission of calculated sensible and latent loads and sizing calculations for space conditioning systems serving spaces with LPD above 30 W per canopy square foot.
+The mandatory sizing requirement would require the submission of calculated sensible and latent loads and sizing calculations for space conditioning systems serving indoor CEH spaces with a lighting power density greater than 30 W per canopy square foot.
+The method for calculating the load and the sizing requirements would be defined in a new Nonresidential Appendix.

 In addition to the primary space conditioning system, the proposed requirements would allow the use of supplemental equipment to meet sensible or latent loads exceeding the primary system’s capacity.